College of Liberal Arts

 In order to remain in the MFA program and to maintain their funding package, students must be making adequate progress toward their degree.
 This includes maintaining at least a 3.0 GPA; fulfilling core requirements in a timely fashion; and adhering to the university’s codes of conduct, academic integrity, and compliance and ethics guides, including not behaving in a manner that impedes, interferes with, or disrupts any University teaching, research, administrative, learning, or other authorized activity.
 Failure to meet any of these standards may result in non-renewal of funding or termination from the program.

 Renewed on a semester-by-semester basis, financial support via fellowship and employment as a TA/AI is contingent upon making adequate progress toward the degree and upon fulfilling the TA/AI responsibilities to the satisfaction of supervising faculty and the Graduate Advisor.
-Additionally, TA/AI appointments require students to maintain full-time graduate student status.
+Additionally, TA/AI appointments require students to maintain full-time graduate student status and availability for work onsite in Austin, TX, at UT Austin main campus.

 Awards